term7/RaspberryPi-USB-Privacy-Gadget/README.md

 The only required detail is a strong password.
 We highly recommend using a password manager such as KeePassXC to store and manage your credentials securely.

-If you prefer generating a strong password directly from the command line, use:<br>
+If you prefer generating a strong password directly from the command line, use:
 ```
 openssl rand -base64 48 | cut -c1-32
 ```

 This command generates a 32-character random password using OpenSSL’s RNG, which follows NIST SP 800-90A/B/C standards and uses ChaCha20 (or AES-CTR in older versions), ensuring cryptographic strength.
 The output is unpredictable and highly resistant to brute-force attacks.

-Once the admin user is created, add it to all essential groups to ensure it has access to required system functions:<br>
+Once the admin user is created, add it to all essential groups to ensure it has access to required system functions:
 ```
 sudo usermod -a -G adm,tty,dialout,cdrom,audio,video,plugdev,games,users,input,netdev,gpio,i2c,spi,sudo,term7 admin
 ```